4-angles/contao-google-calendar-sync/README.md

 4. **Instance-Based Sync**: Recurring events with `singleEvents=true` only import the first instance to prevent duplicates.
 Changes to individual instances of recurring events may not sync

 5. **OAuth Token Refresh**: If refresh token expires (rare), manual re-authentication is required.
-Token refresh should happen automatically in most cases
+Token refresh should happen automatically if the app is published and in production mode

 6. **Attachment/Image Sync**: Event attachments and images are not synced between systems